Healthy Homes Assessment Takapuwahia

 Draught Stopping Takapuwahia

-Draughts may lead to less temperature in households.
-A draughty home is more expensive to heat, which means wasting energy and increased bills.
+Draughts may lead to low temperatures inside homes.
+A draughty home is more expensive to heat, meaning wasting energy and increased bills.

 What are unreasonable gaps and holes?

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap that is, it’s probably a gap or hole which needs sealing in somehow.
-Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that let air into or out into the house require sealing.
-For example, if an open fireplace isn’t used it can cause draughts and should be sealed off.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.
+If you are able to feel external air getting in, or see the air is clear from a crack or a gap that is, it is likely a crack or hole that requirements sealing in any way.
+Large cracks and gaps should be sealed permanently.
+Cracks that are greater than 3mm and let air in or out of the house require sealing.
+For instance, if an open fireplace is not in use, it may cause draughts and should be blocked from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as far as imaginable.

-You don’t require to block off holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow movement of the structure as the household gets warmer and cooler, in order to let them be closed and opened rather than being stuck.
-We will check every window and door in your Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes which are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the building as the house gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
+We will test all windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections